Sivakamesh1/library-management/README.md

 # Library System

-A simple library system API built with Spring Boot and Gradle.
+A simple library system API built with Spring Boot and Maven.

 ## Features